Lucky for us, the winter is on its way out.

 - Lavender Essential Oil (3 drops)

 Place the solid oil into a metal measuring cup and place in a warm oven or in a pot of warm water and allow to soften.
-The honey and lavender oil provide the skin an antibacterial.
+The honey and lavender oil provide the skin an antibacterial agent.
 Coconut oil, avocado, aloe vera gel, and honey are also powerful moisturizing agents that repair damaged skin while delivering essential vitamins and nutrients.
 Whisk all ingredients together in a small bowl until well blended.

 Apply generously to the cuticles, nails, and hands, allowing to sit on the skin for five to ten minutes.
 When your skin feels moisturized, rinse the mixture off with warm water and a damp washcloth before patting dry with a towel.
 Finish off your hand treatment with a coating of your favorite Body Butter to lock in the moisture, and you’re good to go!